 A Washington, DC Traffic Lawyer Explains Common Violations

-Many DC traffic violations lead to tickets that act as nothing more than an inconvenience for the driver.
+Many traffic violations lead to tickets that act as nothing more than an inconvenience for the driver.
 However, there are additional driving offenses that may lead to criminal charges.
-Traffic attorneys can help with everything from a minor traffic ticket to criminal traffic violations.
+Traffic attorneys can help with everything from a minor traffic ticket to criminal traffic offenses.

 Whether you’re looking to contest a ticket to prevent traffic points from affecting your driver’s license or you’re facing potentially life-changing traffic-related criminal charges, it’s important that you reach out to a trusted DC traffic lawyer to explore your legal options.
 If you have multiple traffic tickets or a DUI, a skilled DC DUI Lawyer will be vital in preserving your rights and helping you avoid a conviction.

 Here is a closer look at some DC traffic violations and infractions.
 There is more information posted in our DC Traffic Violations Frequently Asked Questions section.

 - Speeding (noncriminal) – In the District of Columbia, the standard posted speed limit is 25mph.
 If you have been stopped for speeding, and the officer alleges that you were traveling at a speed greater than 25mph but less than 55mph, the officer can give you a standard speeding ticket.
 Speeding tickets can result in points on your license and higher insurance premiums.